polarsignals/docs/docs/security-posture.md

 ## 5. Network Endpoints

 Using the Polar Signals agent involves communication with the Polar Signals Cloud service.
-The only two endpoints needed for this communication are:
+The only endpoints needed for this communication are:

 * `grpc.polarsignals.com` (IP: 35.234.93.182, port: 443) for the gRPC push APIs, which upload the profiling data.
 * `api.googleapis.com` (IP: 35.234.93.182, port: 443) for the Google Cloud Storage API, which is used for signed uploads of symbols of binaries.